 The amount you pay for workers’ compensation is a specific rate based on every $100 of your business’s payroll.
 Your premium is determined by the type of work done by your employees (classification rate), your experience modification rate (claims history), and your payroll (per $100).

 Workers’ compensation requirements differ from state to state.
-For example, law firms in New York must carry workers’ compensation insurance for their staff, including part-time employees.
+For example, law firms in New York must carry workers’ compensation insurance for every employee, including those who work part time.
 However, Alabama law firms are only required to carry workers’ compensation when they have five or more employees.

-While self-employed or independent contractors, sole proprietors, and partners don’t have to carry workers’ compensation insurance, many still choose to purchase this policy for the protection it offers.
+Sole proprietors, independent contractors, and partners don’t have to carry workers’ compensation insurance, but many still choose to purchase this policy for the protection it offers.
+It's always a good idea to carry workers' comp because health insurance can deny claims for injuries that are related to your job.

-In some states, professional services businesses must purchase workers’ compensation insurance through a monopolistic state fund.
+In some states, professional services businesses must purchase coverage through a monopolistic workers' comp state fund.
 Those states are:

-At any office, a worker could trip on a power cable or slip on a recently mopped floor.
-Whether you’re the owner of a medical billing company or a translation business, you can create a safer work environment with:
+At any office or venue, a worker could trip on a power cable or slip on a recently mopped floor.
+You can create a safer workplace with:

 By managing your risks, you can decrease workplace injuries.
 That means fewer claims – and a lower insurance premium.